Peggy Suicide: Runtime

 Head was edited to fit on the limited time of LP and CD mediums for the album.
 The original unabridged version was later made available on the Head EP for the song and credited as a remix version.

 The Double LP album features slightly longer versions of the tracks "Safesurfer" (8.35), "Drive, She Said" (5.05) & "Not Raving But Drowning" (4.41), plus an extra track "Uptight" on the D side of the release.

+Music

+Peggy Suicide incorporates elements of funk and noise music.

+Reception and legacy

+Ned Raggett of AllMusic said Peggy Suicide was Cope's best release to date, calling it "an absolute, stone-cold rock classic, full stop."